ViswanathRajuIndukuri/Employee-Attrition-Prediction/README.md

 ## Model Building and Evaluation

-We built several machine learning models to predict employee attrition, including Ridge Regression, Logistic Regression, XGBoost, and Random Forest.
+Built several machine learning models to predict employee attrition, including Ridge Regression, Logistic Regression, XGBoost, and Random Forest.
 The performance of these models was evaluated using accuracy scores, classification reports, and confusion matrices.

 - The XGBoost model achieved the highest accuracy (88%) and performed well in terms of true positive and false positive rates.